blade-demon/ts-express/README.md

 # ts-express

-This is a project created by typescript.
+This is a project created by typescript and express.